Keyboard layout: Inuktitut

-Abjad
+Abjads

 Arabic

 This layout was developed by Microsoft from the classic Arabic typewriter layout and is used by IBM PCs.
 There is also a 102-key variant and a 102-key phonetic variant that maps to AZERTY.

-For Apple keyboards there is a different layout.
+For Apple keyboards, a different Arabic layout is used.

-For Chrome a 1:1 layout also exists.
+Additionally, a 1:1 layout is available for Chrome.

 Hebrew

 All keyboards in Israel are fitted with both Latin and Hebrew letters.
-Trilingual editions including either Arabic or Cyrillic also exist.
+Some trilingual editions also include Arabic or Cyrillic.